-Place your router on a flat horizontal surface.
+Place your router on a flat horizontal surface or mount the router on the wall (the mounting holes are located on the bottom panel of the device).
 Make sure that the router is provided with sufficient ventilation.

 To prevent overheating, do not obstruct the ventilation openings of the router.